naston70/jeremys-it-lab/99.MISC/neil-anderson/WAN/wan.md

 * There is usually longer lead time for installations
 * Copper or fiber Ethernet connectivity options to the CPE (customer premise equipment) are becoming more common than serial leased lines

+#### MPLS Multi Protocol Label Switching

+* WAN connectivity can be provided over an MPLS infrastructure, usually operated by a service provider
+* Traffic from multiple customers can travel over the providers shared MPLS network, so this is a VPN service
+* Different levels of SLA (service level agreement) for uptime and traffic delay are often available at different prices
+* Ethernet connections are typically used to the customer router
+* MPLS VPNs provide a full mesh topology by default